 But Eureka! knew they could go one step further.
 Up until now, the sensory guide was only available via leaflet or PDF download, which made it tricky to amend.
 To ensure they were always providing the most up-to-date information, they wanted to develop an editable and easy-to-use online version.
 Cue Team Cheese.

-Our goal was to create a highly responsive and easy-to-update microsite packed full of information, images, videos and sounds to help visitors with sensory conditions prepare for their visit.
+Our goal was to introduce accessibility in user interface design to create a highly responsive and easy-to-update microsite.
+It needed information, images, videos and sounds to help visitors with sensory conditions prepare for their visit.
 It had to be straightforward, emotionally intelligent and accessible for teachers, group leaders and children with sensory conditions and their parents.

 How we did it